 The Zones of Regulation

 We use the Zones of Regulation curriculum to teach our pupils to recognise and manage their feelings.
-Pupils use our Zones of Regulation board throughout the day to tell staff how they are feeling and use individually agreed strategies to get back into the Green Zone.
+Pupils use our Zones of Regulation board throughout the day to tell staff how they are feeling and use individually agreed strategies to look after themselves whichever zone they are in, with the goal of being able to return to learning in the ‘green zone’.
 Each classroom has a Den that the pupils can use when they need some space to self-regulate.

 Celebrating Achievement